-On the damping side, the more expensive adaptive dampers are designed to give the driver the option of how stiffly damped he wants the car to be at any given time.
+The problem with the standard car is both the front to rear springs stiffness balance and the damping performance available from both the adaptive and standard shock absorbers.
+The more expensive adaptive dampers are designed to give the driver the option of how stiffly damped he wants the car to be at any given time.
 The Comfort mode gives soft damping all the way from slow speeds upwards.
-Most drivers are fishing for the "Sport button” just as soon as speeds increase beyond 60mph.
-Unfortunately, this immediately re-engages the traction control, so those cars not blessed with a mechanical limited-slip differential are immediately robbed of the additional control over the rear end and power delivery that these essential devices allow.
+Most drivers are fishing for the "Sport" button just as soon as speeds increase beyond 60mph.
+Unfortunately, this immediately re-engages the traction control.
+The light may not come up on the dashboard, but that's because we believe BMW don't want you to literally see the results of pedalling the car too hard.
+So those cars not blessed with a mechanical limited-slip differential are immediately robbed of the additional control over the rear end and power delivery that these essential devices allow.

 Even so, at higher speeds, the dampers run out of talent, and the car starts to get floaty, generating a loss of confidence of the driver.
-You will find your right foot being automatically pulled away from the throttle…
+You will find your right foot being automatically pulled away from the throttle.

-Oddly, we believe that the standard dampers give a better account of themselves, especially al low and medium speeds, but they are cheaply made, and like the Adaptive Dampers have pretty much linear damping force curves measured against damper speed.
+Oddly, we believe that the standard dampers give a better account of themselves, especially at low and medium speeds, but they are cheaply made, and like the Adaptive Dampers have pretty much linear damping force curves measured against damper speed.